mjambon/blog/src/2020-09-12-dictionary/index.md

 [concepts](#vanity-636f6e63657074){.vanity-term-link} from an
 [individual](#vanity-696e646976696475616c){.vanity-term-link} to other
 individuals.
 A concept is the activation of a construct within a particular [mind](#vanity-6d696e64){.vanity-term-link}.
-In general, two individuals with similar experience and exposed to the same input will activate approximately equivalent concepts.
+In general and ideally, two individuals with similar experience and exposed to the same input will activate approximately equivalent concepts.
 For example, when seeing an apple, some kind of neuron may light up, corresponding to the approximately defined concept of \"an apple being present in front of them\".
 We distinguish concepts, which are internal to each mind, from [symbols](#vanity-73796d626f6c){.vanity-term-link} which are